Swisspeace: Statehood and conflict

 Whether state institutions can function properly once an armed conflict has ended often depends on the history and the dynamics of the conflict.
 In this field, the focus of swisspeace’s activities lies on state-building, democracy and traditional authorities for example in South Sudan.

-Business and peace

-Private companies can play a critical role in conflict-ridden areas.
-Against this background, swisspeace offers companies assistance in identifying conflict-related risks of their operations and in adapting their business practices accordingly.
-For example, swisspeace developed a manual for conflict prevention and resolution for the logging company Danzer after tensions with the local population had escalated in the Democratic Republic of Congo.

-Gender
+Gender and Peacebuilding

-Conflicts affect women, children and men in different ways.
+Conflicts affect different genders in different ways. swisspeace analyses different gender roles, the hierarchies established between them, and their implications for conflict prevention and transformation.
 To take these differences into account, swisspeace has sought to promote the implementation of the UN Security Council Resolution 1325 on women, peace and security.

 Postgraduate courses

 swisspeace offers postgraduate education programs and courses in the peacebuilding field.
-As associated Institute of the University of Basel, swisspeace offers the following programs:
+As associated Institute of the University of Basel, swisspeace offers the following continuing education options: